-Although there are many modern buildings along Nakasendō, some original plots remain while others have been restored in recent decades.
-The best-known section is in Kiso Valley between Tsumago-juku and Magome-juku, getting a lot of popularity among travellers nowadays.
-This area was also related with a writer Tōson Shimazaki who chronicled effects towards the Meiji Restoration in his novel, that is “Before the Dawn, Yoake Mae”.
-This 8 km long path gives us a pleasant walk, while observing many preserved traditional architecture that Tsumago-juku and Magome-juku has to offer.
+Although there are many modern buildings along Nakasendō, some original building plots remain and others have been restored in recent decades.
+The best-known section is in Kiso Valley between Tsumago-juku and Magome-juku, which is very popular among travelers nowadays.
+This area is also related to the writer Tōson Shimazaki who chronicled the effects of the Meiji Restoration on this area in his novel, Before the Dawn (Yoake Mae).
+This 8km-long path is a pleasant walk that provides the opportunity to enjoy the preserved traditional architecture of Tsumago-juku and Magome-juku.
 The walk between these historic resorts requires two to three hours of walking through the stoned pavement with stunning views of forests and waterfalls.

-A few shukuba, post towns 宿場町
+Explore Nakansendo shukuba, post towns 宿場町

 Make a stop at Asahigaoka Park with a few toriis, famous Japanese lacquered red gates that typically mark the entrance to Shinto shrines.

 The roadways are not busy with vehicles but please try to walk in the pedestrian zone.

 Every curves offers you a new landscape, you can’t help stopping to admire each new landscape.

 You will often find hiking trail signs on the Nakasendō, but you only need to follow the specific road surface to stay on course, an elegant asphalt tinged with yellow pebbles–a yellow brick road of sorts.